-Seventy-one percent of all 2013-14 full-time transfers from Arizona community colleges to instate, public universities earned a bachelor's degree within four years.
+Sixty-one percent of all 2013-14 full-time transfers from NPC to in-state, public universities earned a bachelor's degree within four years.
 This rate has remained relatively steady in recent years and indicates that most full-time transfers are graduating from the state's public universities in a timely manner.